SITHFAB002 Provide Responsible Service of Alcohol (Latest Unit). Nationally Accredited Unit of Competency.

 If you are new to the liquor industry or returning to a job requiring RSA competency after five(5) years, you must complete a full training course.

 When you complete your NSW RSA training, you will also receive a National RSA Statement of Attainment via email.
-This document is recognised as an RSA qualification in the Australian Capital Territory, Northern Territory, Western Australia, South Australia, Queensland and Tasmania.
+This document is recognised as an RSA qualification in the Australian Capital Territory, Northern Territory, Western Australia, South Australia, Queensland, Tasmania, and Victoria*.